Client Project: AG Consulting Group

 What does “gender-neutral clothing” really means for Gen-Z?

-Consumers are NOT looking for the term “gender neutral clothing’ when they shop.
-They want options that don’t limit them and foster self-expression - whatever that is!
+Insight #1: Contray to our initial thoughts, Gen-Z consumers are not looking for the term “gender neutral clothing’ when they shop.
+They want options that don’t limit them and foster self-expression - whatever they are.

-Retailers see the problem of inclusivity as a big task thats hard to solve vs. consumers need smaller changes to existing systems.
+Insight #2: Retailers see the problem of inclusivity as a big task that can disrupt the system, where consumers just need smaller changes to existing systems.

-There’s a huge gap between what retailers think consumers want & what consumers actually want.
+When there’s a huge gap between what brands/retailers think consumers want, and what consumers actually want.

 HMW